Why?

 Grandfather or uncle test (Y-chromosomal = male inheritance),

-For an indirect maternity test we perform sequence analysis of mitochondrial DNA.
+For an indirect maternity test we recommend sequence analysis of mitochondrial DNA.